 Robert MacNeill

 Robert MacNeill received his Bachelor’s degree with Honors in Chemistry from Heriot Watt University then his MSc in Analytical Chemistry from the University of Huddersfield, both in the United Kingdom.
 Robert is also a Chartered Chemist and a Fellow of the Royal Society of Chemistry.
-With 20 years of experience in all aspects of quantitative bioanalytical LC–MS/MS method development, 11 of these years heading method development activities within HLS/Covance, and a regular author and peer reviewer for the journal Bioanalysis, Robert is a recognized expert and innovator in the field.
+With almost 30 years of experience in all aspects of quantitative bioanalytical LC–MS/MS method development, a regular speaker, patent-holder and contributor to the scientific literature, Robert is a recognized expert and innovator in the field.

 What three things would you take if you were stranded on a desert island?